Industrial Pumping Systems Overview: Guide to Types, Functions, and Applications

 Why is maintenance important in pumping systems?

-Regular maintenance prevents breakdowns, improves efficiency, and extends the lifespan of equipment.
+Regular maintenance prevents breakdowns, improves efficiency, and extends equipment lifespan.

 What is the role of automation in modern pumping systems?